 In other languages, it seems that there is no reason behind the name.
 I am really concerned about the Portuguese one: “Tico e Teco“, literally penis and piece.
 I am quite sure I have made a mistake translating this one.
 In Dutch, the characters are “Knabbel en Babbel”, which sounds like “Knibble and Babble”.
 It is one of my favorites.

-But definitely the most interesting story in the Finnish one: Chimpmuks are maaorava (literally, ground+squirrel).
+But definitely the most interesting story in the Finnish one: Chimpmuks are maaorava (literally, ground + squirrel).
 Recently, in 2008 it was proposed a new name tikutakut, which is based on “Tiku ja Taku“, the name of Chip and Dale in Finnish.
-The English word chipmunks come from an Ojibwe word ačitamo˙nˀ, which means squirrels.
+The English word chipmunks comes from an Ojibwe word ačitamo˙nˀ, which means squirrels.

 The Smurfs